pre-srfi/macroexpand/README.md

 ## Abstract

-This SRFI displays the Scheme code that results from expanding a macro, without actually evaluating the resulting code -- an essential tool for debugging macros.
+This SRFI displays the Scheme code that results from expanding a macro, without actually evaluating that code -- an essential tool for debugging macros.

 ## Issues